x1doa/awm-config/README.md

-A configuration of the awesome window manager by me <br>
-Feel free to use it.

-This configuration works only for awesome window manager git branch

 This code is still an big mess.
 I will clean and refactor the code up when it's ready

 # Installation Instructions